Characters: Doctor Who Classic Series Doctors

-- Also part of a running gag, as Three and Four both talked about their shoes shortly after regenerating (of course, because they had the TARDIS key in them)
+- Also part of a running gag, as Three and Four both babbled about their shoes shortly after regenerating (of course, because they had the TARDIS key in them)

 - No Indoor Voice: When excited or upset, he tends to go wild with the volume.

 Eighth Doctor: The Master wants to take all my remaining lives...
 SO THAT HE WILL LIVE AND I WILL DIE!

 - No Sense of Personal Space: Something he shares with a few other Doctors.
 While his Trauma-Induced Amnesia eventually gets better, his sense of personal space definitely does not.

 - Not So Different: As Cass points out to him, he and the Time Lords as a whole have committed so many atrocities during the Time War that there really is little difference between them and the Daleks.